Status: Completed project

-Good libraries and access to the latest literature are essential for research, wherever in the world it takes place.
+Summary: Good libraries and access to the latest literature are essential for research, wherever in the world it takes place.
 Researchers in sub-Saharan Africa commonly highlight poor journal access as a serious hindrance to their academic work.
 But thanks to partnerships between librarians, publishers and a number of access initiatives, academics and students in east and southern Africa – and across the wider continent – have an impressive range of high-quality peer-reviewed material available.
-This includes many of the most important journals from leading international publishers: the four universities studied had 79% of the top 20 journals across 15 subject areas in 2009.
+This includes many of the most important journals from leading international publishers: the four partner universities had 79% of the top 20 journals across 15 subject areas in 2009.